Home Learn What is Earnings Per Share? Learn its Meaning, Calculation, Types & Formula

 What is the Formula for Calculating Earnings Per Share?

-In a nutshell, the formula for EPS calculation is:
+In a nutshell, the earnings per share formula for EPS calculation is:

 Earnings Per Share = Net Income − Preferred Dividends / End-of-Period Common Shares Outstanding

-Therefore, the balance sheet and income statement are used, along with dividends paid on preferred shares (if any) and net income, to get a company’s financial progress.
+EPS in stock market is calculated by using the balance sheet and income statement, dividends paid on preferred shares (if any), and net income to get a company’s financial progress.
 Therefore, it is important to note that no deduction from net income for dividends paid on common stocks.

 Thus, the higher the EPS, the more likely it becomes suitable for investing.